RevealBI-JavaBuilder/Java-Server/README.md

 ---

 ### **Supporting Classes**
-Assumes the existence of the following class:
+The project includes the following supporting classes:

 #### **`VisualizationChartInfo`**
 - **Purpose**: Represents information about a single visualization chart.